Overview of the Vietnam coconut shell charcoal market

 For the water filtration, air filtration, or activated carbon production industries, you should choose raw materials with high fixed carbon content and low ash content.

-Shisha and Industrial Charcoal
+Shisha and industrial charcoal

 Shisha charcoal usually requires: